State Parks, Historical Sites, and Museums in Mackinac Island, MI

 Stuart House Museum

 It illuminates the Island’s history and is where John Jacob Astor made his living as a fur trader during the 1800s.

 The Tower Museum

-The Tower Museum not only offers best view on the Island – eight stories above ground level, it’s also a fascinating look at the past.
-On your way up, each floor features presentations that delve into the history of Mission Point, Mackinac Island and the surrounding waterways.
+The Tower Museum not only offers the best view on the island – eight stories above ground level.
+It’s also a fascinating look at the past.
+On your way up, each floor features presentations that delve into the history of Mission Point, Mackinac Island, and the surrounding waterways.

-There are several playgrounds to while away the hours on Mackinac Island.
-Behind the Richard & Jane Manoogian Mackinac Island Art Museum is a cute playground with a jungle jim for children to have fun.
-The Mackinac Island Public School is at the foothills of Grand Hotel and offers a large jungle jim, swing sets overlooking the straits of Mackinac and other fun stuff.
+There are several playgrounds to while away the hours in at Mackinac State Park.
+Behind the Richard and Jane Manoogian Mackinac Island Art Museum is a cute playground with a jungle gym for children to have fun.
+The Mackinac Island Public School is at the foothills of Grand Hotel and offers a large jungle gym, swing sets overlooking the straits of Mackinac, and other fun stuff.
 In the middle of the Island is Great Turtle Park.
-The park has a baseball diamond, skateboard park, swings, monkey bars and a BBQ area complete with picnic tables.
+The park has a baseball diamond, skateboard park, swings, monkey bars, and a BBQ area complete with picnic tables.